Ellen Prince: Research

 Prince pioneered in the area of linguistic pragmatics.
 Her research contributed largely to pragmatic borrowing, syntax and discourse functioning, and centering theory.
 Research on centering theory was one of her main focuses later in her career, which marries the three areas of information structure, psycholinguistics, and computer science to produce one theory on discourse.
 She is well known for her typology of information statuses in discourse, basing her conclusions on the study of naturally occurring data.
 Many of her papers have been – and remain – highly influential in the field of pragmatics.
 She analyzed the pragmatic functions of syntactic constructions in English and Yiddish, including varieties of cleft and left-periphery constructions, such as topicalization and left-dislocation.
 Her interest in Yiddish was so strong that between 1985 and 2001 a considerable portion of her academic publications were focused on some aspect of Yiddish linguistics or syntax.

 Honors and distinctions

 Ellen Prince was a visiting professor at numerous universities, including Columbia University, Tel-Aviv University, Yeshiva University and many more.

 Prince served as the President of the Linguistic Society of America in 2008.
-She was elected as a fellow of the American Association for the Advancement of Science in 2009.
+She was elected as a fellow of the American Association for the Advancement of Science in 2009, and a fellow of the Linguistic Society of America in 2010.

 She was born on leap day of the month of February and was therefore able to celebrate only 16 birthdays in the 66 years she lived.